Jesse-Na/codeboard/README.md

 Upon entering the site, users are greeted by the landing page where users can sign up or sign in, or navigate to the dashboard directly.

-The dashboard serves as the main page of the application, where authenticated users can create or join rooms, known as workspaces.
-These workspaces are displayed as a grid in the form of cards.
-Users can also view their own workspaces or any files saved during the room session by navigating to the *My Workspace* or *My Files* tab on the sidebar, respectively.
-Buttons are conveniently located on the header of the dashboard or as a card itself to allow users to create their own workspace.
+The dashboard serves as the main page of the application, where authenticated users can create or join rooms.
+These rooms are displayed as a grid in the form of cards.
+Users can also view their own rooms or any files saved during a session by navigating to the *My Rooms* or *My Files* tab on the sidebar, respectively.
+Buttons are conveniently located on the header of the dashboard or as a card itself to allow users to create their own room.

 ### User Accounts
 User authentication is one of the advanced features implemented for this project.
-Better Auth was implemented to ensure only authenticated users are able to access the website's feature.
+Better Auth was implemented to ensure only authenticated users are able to access the application.
 Users can create an account or log in with an existing account through their email and password.
-Once successfully authenticated, a secure session will be established using cookies.
-Frontend routes such as user account page and workspace editors will be protected by verifying the authentication state from `AuthContext` and `AuthProvider` before displaying content.
+Once successfully authenticated, a secure session will be established.
+Frontend routes such as user account page and workspace editors will be protected by verifying the authentication state from the BetterAuth client.
 All backend API endpoints will also require a valid authenticated session before returning any data.
 User passwords will be securely hashed and salted via Better Auth.

 ### Rooms
-A room is a space users can connect and interact with a live code editor and whiteboard.
+A room is a space users can connect to and interact with a live code editor and whiteboard.
 Each room has a unique identifier stored inside our database and sits on the API route `/rooms/[id]`.
 Additionally, a list of all available rooms can be fetched with a GET request to the API endpoint `/rooms`.

 Room creation starts with a *shadcn/ui* dialog popup containing a form for room details.
-Once submitted, a Next.js server action is invoked to create a record of the room in the database, the user is then redirected to a room and a socket connection is established with the backend for both the code editor and whiteboard.
+Once submitted, a Next.js server action is invoked to create a record of the room in the database, the user is then redirected to a room and a socket connection is established with the backend.
 The backend contains an array of all live rooms and its purpose is to receive messages from clients and broadcast those messages to other users in the respective room.

 #### Whiteboard
-The whiteboard is one of our core features and consits of a live update canvas that users can draw on using a pen.
-The whiteboard is setup with a socket to ensure the live functionality is synchronized across the network.
+The whiteboard is one of our core features and consists of a live update canvas that users can draw on using a pen.
+The whiteboard emits and listens for canvas image events to ensure updates are synchronized across all users in the room.
 Users can change the colour of the pen and the stroke size, they are also able to erase strokes and clear the canvas.
-The whiteboard and its accompanying toolbar are React components made using a variety of HTML elements (e.g. div, canvas) and *shadcn/ui* components (e.g. Slider, Input, Button) all styled with Tailwind CSS classes.
-Typescript is heavily featured when passing props from Whiteboard to WhiteboardTools, for restricting the possible Tool options, and when interacting with socket channels.
+The whiteboard and its accompanying toolbar are React components made using a variety of HTML elements (e.g. `div`, `canvas`) and *shadcn/ui* components (e.g. `Slider`, `Input`, `Button`) all styled with Tailwind CSS classes.
+Typescript is heavily featured when passing props from `Whiteboard` to `WhiteboardTools`, for restricting the possible `Tool` options, and when interacting with socket channels.

-The whiteboard can also be saved, which invokes a sequence of crucial steps in the backend, starting with a Next.js server action.
-The action verifies the room exists in the database, then makes a `PutObjectCommand` call to our *DigitalOcean* bucket storage with a `.png` representation of the whiteboard.
+The whiteboard can also be saved, which invokes a sequence of crucial steps in the backend, starting with a *Next.js* server action.
+The action verifies the room exists in the database, then makes a `PutObjectCommand` call to our *DigitalOcean* bucket storage with a `.png` representation of the code editor and whiteboard.
 We make another database call to save the storage key for easy access when retrieving files.

 #### Code Editor
-The live updating code editor is another core feature of our application, which is implemented with the *CodeMirror* component and setup with a socket for synchronicity.
-The code editor component uses built in extensions to highlight the syntax associated with the selected language for ease of understanding.
+The live code editor is another core feature of our application, which is implemented with the *CodeMirror* component, and emits and listens for code change events.
+The code editor component uses built-in extensions to highlight the syntax associated with the selected language for ease of understanding.

 The code editor also has an associated toolbar to aid a user with some useful features.
-The toolbar takes a set of typesafe props passed from the code editor (i.e. fileInputRef: RefObject<HTMLInputElement | null>) to keep the code editor in sync with the toolbar.
-The toolbar consists of several *shadcn/ui* components including *Select* for the language selection, *Input* for text size updates, and *Buttons* for text size updates, upload, download and save.
+The toolbar takes a set of typesafe props passed from the code editor (e.g. `fileInputRef: RefObject<HTMLInputElement | null>`) to keep the code editor in sync with the toolbar.
+The toolbar consists of several *shadcn/ui* components including `Select` for the language selection, `Input` for text size updates, and `Button` for text size updates, upload, download and save.

-The code editor can be saved by calling a created *Next.js action*.
+The code editor can be saved by calling a *Next.js* server action.
 Similar to the whiteboard action, the action confirms that a room exists in the database before making a new `PutObjectCommand` to our *DigitalOcean* bucket.
-Then one final call is made to the database t
+Then one final call is made to the database to save the storage key.

 ### Files
-talk about:
-- retrieving code and whiteboard images from old rooms
-- database
-- actions

-The files page consists of a table with the following columns:
-- Record ID, row ID for the table
-- Room, the name of the workspace where the file was saved from
-- Code File, download button for the downlodable file if available
-- Image File, download button containing the downloadbale file if available
-- Last Updated, timestamp for when it was last updated

-- moving this here for now, delete if it's not needed :3
+Code in the code editor and drawings made on the whiteboard can be saved to the backend.
+The file storage uses S3-compatible object storage that is implemented via *DigitalOcean Spaces*.
+Files are saved into the database as described above in the code editor and whiteboard sections.

+Saved files from a user's rooms can be accessed in the Files page, where file data is displayed in table format.
+The table includes the Record ID column (the row id of the table), the Room column (the name of the room that the file was saved from), the Code File column (contains a download button for the code file if it's available), the Image File column (contains a download button for the whiteboard image file if it's available), and the Last Updated column (the file's last updated timestamp).

+The files are retrieved by calling a *Next.js action*, which queries the database for all records associated with the user.
+For each record, the associated code file or whiteboard image is fetched from the *DigitalOcean* bucket using its stored key via a `GetObjectCommand`.

+This implementation allows users to access files from old rooms without needing to re-enter those rooms, providing persistent and centralized file management.

 ## User Guide